Local Wake-on-LAN for your phone

 Explicit wake actions

-Wake is a deliberate per-device or per-group action.
-PacketWake does not quietly scan your LAN or pretend a sleeping device is online.
+Wake is deliberate per device or per group.
+PacketWake does not quietly scan your LAN or pretend a sleeping device is confirmed online.

 Network options when needed

-Use the default UDP port 9, change ports, add a broadcast override, set a SecureOn password, or send a small bounded retry sequence.
+Use UDP port 9, change ports, add a broadcast override, set a SecureOn password, or send a small bounded retry sequence.

 Local activity history

-See recent wake attempts and failures so you know what the app tried, without turning that into misleading online/offline status.
+See recent wake attempts and failures so you know what the app tried without turning that into misleading device status.

 How it works